 The Dean of Students in the Division of Student Affairs is responsible for oversight of the AOD Task Force.

 The Biennial Review contains means of measuring outcomes.
-Data collected includes AOD violations through the Office of Student Conduct and Residence Services and sanctions imposed.
+Data collected includes AOD violations through the Office of Student Conduct and Univeristy Housing and sanctions imposed.
 Surveys are sent to all students in violation of AOD policies, and periodically reviewed.
 The Kent State University chemical dependency counselor provides a summary.

 The Biennial Review includes:

 - Statement of AOD program goals and goal achievement

 - Summary of AOD program strengths and weaknesses

 - Procedures for distribution of annual AOD notification to students and employees

 - Annual notification of drug and alcohol prevention program disclosures and the Code of Student Conduct